containerbuildsystem/cachito/README.md

 * `CACHITO_MAX_PER_PAGE` - the maximum amount of items in a page for paginated results.
 * `CACHITO_BUNDLES_DIR` - the root of the bundles directory that is also accessible by the workers.
 This is used to download the bundle archives created by the workers.
+* `CACHITO_USER_REPRESENTATIVES` - the list of usernames that are allowed to submit requests on behalf of other users.
 * `CACHITO_WORKER_USERNAMES` - the list of usernames without the realm that are allowed to use the `/requests/<id>` patch endpoint.
 The workers use this to update the request state.